Enriching French

 Core Advanced French:

 The Core Advanced French Program is designed to challenge students and develop a strong understanding of, and an aptitude for, the French language.
 Many students in this level come from our own strong primary French program.
 Students find this advanced course to be an enriching, engaging and rewarding experience.
 The teachers use current resources and provide students with an exclusively French learning environment.
 For example, these students use Francophone resources as the main component of the program.
 Emphasis is placed on gaining confidence in oral and reading fluency, advanced writing skills and an overall solid comprehension of the French language.
 One of the goals of this program is to prepare students who would like to pursue their secondary education in a French Immersion program.
-Additionally, at the Grade 8 level, our students are provided the opportunity to take the DELF test, (Diplôme d’études en langue française), and obtain the DELF diploma.
+Additionally, at the Grade 8 level, our students are provided the opportunity to take the DELF test, (Diplôme d’études de langue française), and obtain their DELF diploma.
 The DELF is the official French-language diploma awarded by France’s Ministry of National Education and is recognized in 165 countries around the world, which makes it valuable for certifying French-language proficiency on an international level.

 Outcomes of this program: